32blit/32blit-sdk/docs/Windows-VisualStudio.md

 The solution file is located at `vs\32blit.sln`.
 It contains two static linked libraries, _32blit_ and _32blit-sdl_ and all the examples that will compile to .EXE.

-### Get started with your own game

-There is also a skeleton game created for you in `template\game.sln`.
-This is an empty skeleton with some comments to get you started with your own game (if you do not want to start tweaking one of the examples).

 ## Option 2: Use Visual Studio's built-in CMake support

 This has the advantage of being closer to the build for the device.